-From the 1¢ box assessment in 1937, growers supported each commission recommendation of an assessment increase.
+From the 1¢ box assessment in 1937, growers supported each Commission recommendation of an assessment increase.
 In 1955, growers voted by a 3-1 margin to increase the assessment to 4¢ per box.
 Harold Paton, NCW’s “Grower of the Year” for 1957 said about the impact of the apple commission and advertising, “That’s the way merchandise is sold today – with promotion.
 An industry like ours has to unite and spend whatever is necessary to do the job.”
-When asked how much the apple commission’s program has been worth to the grower over the years, he stated, “It would be impossible even to guess.
+When asked how much the Apple Commission’s program has been worth to the grower over the years, he stated, “It would be impossible even to guess.
 The only way we could come close to finding out would be to do without it for a few years… And that might be terribly expensive!”

 End of the Wooden Apple box

-The wooden apple box dates back to 1891 when Washington Apples were first field packed and shipped in boxes.
+The wooden apple box dates back to 1891 when Washington apples were first field packed and shipped in boxes.
 Prior to that, they were merely shoveled into straw lined boxcars and sent across the country.
 In 1897 the “Western Apple Box” was standardized to be 10.5 inches deep, 11.5 inches wide and 18 inches long.
 Most Eastern growers were still packing apples in bushels, pecks and barrels.
 By 1910, a measure was brought before Congress to adopt a national standard for apple box size.
 Box making was an essential trade in the early 1900’s when a skilled box maker could make up to 1,350 boxes per day at a piece rate of 75¢ per 100!
 Wood boxes were in steady decline after WWII, but 1958 was the year marked as the general industry changeover from the wood box to tray packed apples in cardboard boxes.
-Initially, the cardboard boxes were plain and simply stamped with the size and variety of apple, then later evolved to shippers printing their “brand” on the boxes, similar to the apple box labels of the past.
-The advent and adoption of the wood bin happened around the same time and the apple commission was largely responsible for getting the industry to adopt a uniform size bin.
+Initially, the cardboard boxes were plain and simply stamped with the size and variety of apple.
+They later evolved to shippers printing their “brand” on the boxes, similar to the apple box labels of the past.
+The advent and adoption of the wood bin happened around the same time and the Apple Commission was largely responsible for getting the industry to adopt a uniform size bin.
 This was also considered a milestone in shaping the way apples were handled and packed in both the orchards and warehouses.

 End of the Apple Box Labels